-ADR UK is driven by a mission to stimulate and enable research that not only enhances our understanding of how UK society works, but also has the power to bring about meaningful change.
+ADR UK is driven by a mission to enable research that not only enhances our understanding of UK society, but also has the power to bring about meaningful change.
 People lie at the heart of our work and we are committed to working closely with members of the public from all walks of life.

 We are dedicated to ensuring that our work is carried out in an ethical and responsible way that reflects public views, and that research is built upon a clear understanding of the interests and concerns of those it hopes to benefit.
 Additionally, public engagement is an important way of maintaining transparency in all that we do.
 As a result, it is crucial to ADR UK that our engagement with the public is a meaningful and mutually beneficial dialogue.

 Public attitudes towards administrative data research

 A clear understanding of the public’s interests and concerns in relation to how administrative data is used for research is important for maximising the impact of the research we enable.
 As highlighted in our review of existing literature (2020), previous studies exploring public views have shown that the public is broadly supportive of the use of administrative data for research as long as three core conditions are met, including:

 - Public interest – any research using administrative data must demonstrate that it is in the public interest and has potential to lead to tangible benefits for society;